Languages: Any | Difficulty: Easy

 - Whenever someone presses a button for the first time, add a tag to their user profile titled "buttonpushed"

-With a simple key-based API, this is simple - you'd store your API key as an environment variable in your codebase and make a request to your own Infusionsoft account via the API to perform the contact creation request.
+With a simple key-based API, this is simple - you'd store your API key as an environment variable in your codebase and make a request to your own Keap account via the API to perform the contact creation request.
 With OAuth, however, things get a bit more complicated.
-This tutorial is going to walk you through some basic concepts to build the Infusionsoft OAuth flow into your application's Admin panel using the PHP SDK.
+This tutorial is going to walk you through some basic concepts to build the Keap OAuth flow into your application's Admin panel using the PHP SDK.

 Next: Setup The Application

 Setup The ApplicationWe'll assume your application already exists, and you have your core application logic built and also have some sort of administration panel that only you can see.
-You'll want a place to put your authorization link and view the status of your Infusionsoft connection.
+You'll want a place to put your authorization link and view the status of your Keap connection.

 Next: Create a way to store your Infusionsoft OAuth Token